RobotLL/LTDOM/index.md

 ### Extras

-Hardware settings, instructions, and code will be organized and published here: https://github.com/RobotLL/LTDOM
+You can download the 3D model of our gripper here https://github.com/RobotLL/LTDOM Hardware settings, instructions, and code will also be organized and published here: https://github.com/RobotLL/LTDOM

 ### Maintenance
 For any technical issues, please contact Chao Zhao (czhaobb@connect.ust.hk).